AntiWall/CS110L-2020-2021/README.md

 |Projects|✅|

 ## Notice
-Most lecture videos are from 2020 FALL, few are from 2021 FALL
+Most lecture videos are from 2020 FALL, few are from 2021 FALL.
+The exercises came from 2020/2021/2022.

 # Structure
 ## Assignments